duckdblabs/db-benchmark/README.md

 - source python virtual environment if needed
 - call `SRC_DATANAME=G1_1e7_1e2_0_0 R`, if desired replace `R` with `python` or `julia`
 - proceed pasting code from benchmark script

+# Updating the benchmark.

+The benchmark will now be updated with PR requests.
+In order to see updated results for a solution, you must include the time.csv and log.csv files of a run you did yourself on a c6id.metal machine.
+To facilitate the creating an instance with all of the data, the script `_utils/format_and_mount.sh` will do the following

+1. Format and mount an nvme drive so that solutions can use instance storage
+2. Create a new directory `db-benchmark-metal` on the nvme drive.
+This directory is just a clone of the repository

+Once the `db-benchmark-metal` directory is created, you will need to
+1. Create or generate the datasets in question
+2. Install the solutions you wish to have updated
+3. Update the solution(s) groupby or join scripts with any desired changes
+4. Run the benchmark on your solution
+5. Generate the report to see if the results are faster than the currently published results.
+If so,
+6. Copy time `time.csv` and `logs.csv` file to the solution directory
+7. Create your PR!

+The PR will then be reviewed by the DuckdbLabs team where we will run the benchmark ourselves to validate the new results.
+If there aren't any questions, we will merge your PR and update the results!

 # Example environment